deepakhj/cadent/docs/writers.md

 | file |  n/a | n/a | n/a  | write | Index: "n/a", Line: "file", Series: "n/a" |

+`IndexSupport` means that we can use this driver to index the metric space.

-`TagSupport` means it will be able to index tags and read them (write/read) `SeriesSupport` means it can support the TimeSeries binary blobs `LineSupport` support means it can write and/or read `n/a` implies it will not be done
+`TagSupport` means the driver will be able to index tags and read them (write/read).

+`SeriesSupport` means the driver can support the TimeSeries binary blobs.

+`LineSupport` support means the driver can write and/or read the raw first/last/sum set from the Database backend.

+`n/a` implies it will not be done, or the backend just does not support it.

-`No` means it can be done, just not complete
+`No` means it can be done, just not complete.

 #### When to choose and why